somerobots/somerobots.github.io/_posts/2015-12-17-github-preview.markdown

 This is an early preview, limited to issues and repository files.
 I've already started work on v1.5 - you can see the plans v1.5 in the GitHub [issue tracker](https://github.com/somerobots/Trident/issues).

+Trident for GitLab has many [features](http://www.somerobots.com), and I want to bring those same features to GitHub very soon!
 I'm really excited to add GitHub support, and look forward to making Trident work perfectly with it.

 This is what you'll see when you login to a GitHub project with Trident v1.4.